In visual perception a color is almost never seen as it really is – as it physically is. This fact makes color the most relative medium in art.

 Dimensions of colour

-The lightness or darkness of a hue, or tone.
-Pure hues vary in value from yellow (lightest) to violet (darkest) This means that mixing them will also alter the value.
+Pure hues vary in value from yellow (lightest) to violet (darkest) This means that when mixing them it will also alter the value.
 If you squint when looking at two hues of similar value they will merge together.
 When pigments of equal value are mixed together this gives a darker value because more wavelengths are absorbed and fewer reflected.

 Value changes convey texture, are used for shadows and form.
 Sharp contrasts in value produce the effect of precision, firmness, objectivity and alertness.
 Close values produce feelings of haziness, softness, quiet, rest, brooding etc. Dark compositions give feelings of night, darkness, mystery and fear.
 Light compositions of illumination, clarity and optimism.
 Middle values are relaxed and often go unnoticed.